SDJoeKing/RL_Reacher_Continous_Control/README.md

 3. `Success criteria`: to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
 4. Bench implemented by Udacity: the bench agent training performance provided by Udacity indicates maximum socre approximately 37, training episodes at circa 63 eposides.

-### Getting Started adapted from Udacity instructions
+### Getting Started adapted from Udacity instructions (this project is based on 1 Agent training)

 1. Copy this github repo:
     ```